New Employee Orientation

 A responsible hiring process doesn’t end when a new employee starts their first day on the job.
 It continues through the first few days of employment with an orientation program to properly introduce employees to the company, their job and important safety information.

 Prior to turning employees over to their job duties, management should discuss several topics to improve new employees’ understanding of their job and help keep them safe in the workplace.

 An effective orientation program makes new employees feel comfortable and introduces the organization’s culture, supervisors and work expectations.
 A positive first impression is essential.
 The following steps should be completed for every new employee in the workplace.

 - Discuss the company’s history, values and culture

 - Review an organizational chart with new employees and show them where their supervisors fall in the chart

 - If your company has a website, take the time to review it

-- Show employees your products and services and discuss the company’s history
+- Show employees your products and services

 - Take a tour of the facilities, including areas outside an employee’s typical work area